mustafa-guner/IOT-Cyber-Security-E-Portfolio/README.md

 - <b>Find out where the target website is hosted.</b>
   <code>nslookup [target website link]</code>

-<p>Also, i have a reflection section at end of the word document to express my observations and feelings about the task.</p>
+<p><strong>My Reflection:</strong> This exercise was quite informative and enjoyable for me.
+I love to work with CMD commands as a programmer.
+It is lifesaver most of the time.
+Our exercise’s aim for checking network details in general.
+In first question we checked our hops path from ISP to target website and observed the biggest delay in the route.
+In rest of the questions we used nslook up commands to check server names , addresses and MX records for our target website. </p>

-<p>I faced an issue while I was trying to check the MX record for the target website.
+<p><strong>Challange i faced & solution i found:</strong> I faced an issue while I was trying to check the MX record for the target website.
 I was not able to check MX records via the command line.
   Since I have been using ubuntu for almost 1 year I decided to use ubuntu for this task instead of LINUX.
   I found useful documentation on <a href="https://www.cloudflare.com/learning/dns/dns-records/dns-mx-record/">cloudflare.com</a> and I executed the following code.
   First, I entered <code>nslookup</code> command then set a filter to only collect MX records and related information (<code>q=MX</code>) and added the target website.